Manakamana Temple: History

 In 1764-65, Prithvi Narayan Shah began a trust to worship Manakamana, Bareyshwar Mahadev, and to feed the pigeons every day.
 Later, he made that vajracharya priests to worship the temple and donated a bronze bell, however, another source says that Girvan Yuddha Bikram Shah had donated it.
 According to another engraving, in 1802-3, four siblings: Sur Bir, Kar Bir, Fauda Singh, and Khagda Singh built the gold plated the main gate.
 In 1893-4, the bell was repaired by Kulman Thapa, and during the reign of Surendra Bikram Shah the top roof was built with corrugated copper sheets.
 King Mahendra replaced the roof and added copper roofing and later roof truss were engraved to feature images of Asta Matrikas: Brahamayani.
 Vaisanavi, Maheswari, Indrayani, and Kumari.

 Manakamana Temple started to lean six inches towards south-west after the 1934 Nepal–India earthquake and 1988 Nepal earthquake.
 The April 2015 Nepal earthquake made cracks on the roof and titled the temple 9-12 inches in the direction of north-east.
 In June 2015, reconstruction began under the supervision of Department of Archaeology with the budget of 130-140 million Nepalese rupees (NPR), and it was finished in September 2018.
 Limestone, surkhi, bricks and wood were used in the restoration process, and the roof, the door, the finial, and windows were gold-plated with 14 kilograms of gold which costed about 90 million NPR.

-Worship

-Darshan comes from the Sanskrit word meaning sight.
-The pilgrimage to Manakamana is made by a great many people every year.
-This religious expedition to see the Goddess Bhagwati at Manakamana is hence referred to as Manakamana Darshan.
-According to Hindu mythology the universe is said to consist of five cosmic elements- earth, fire, water, air and ether.
-The offerings to the Goddess are made on this basis.
-At least one of the following should be amongst the worship materials: